 Our Analytical Approach

-When you’re trying to write a review a ski mountain, it’s very hard to be impartial.
+When you’re trying to write an online review of something fun, like, say, a trip to a ski resort, it’s very hard to be impartial.
 You’ll have to base your opinions on subjective experiences that you’ve had on your own.
 Other people are likely to disagree and take issue with both positive and negative statements you make.

 So now that you know all of the work we put into for these hosting reviews, let’s get going with a brief overview of the different topics we’ll cover about InMotion.

 - Up first is a summary of the statistics and measured we captured for InMotion’s data centers, which are located in Los Angeles and Virginia Beach.

 - To balance out our review, we’ll bring pricing into the equation and evaluate InMotion’s standard costs and extra fees.

 - We’ll also attempt to rank InMotion among all of the other cloud hosts we’ve evaluated in the past and help you find the best option for your website.

 Searching Google for web hosting solutions in 2019 can be frustrating, if not infuriating.
 You’ll end up with hundreds if not thousands of results, many of which look similar and seem to be offering the same types of functionality.
 Worst of all, these cloud companies often feature very sales-focused websites that make them feel like a scam.

 Our small team at Hosting Canada is here to guide you through the process of picking a web host for your next project.
 We’ve tried out dozens of different hosting providers so that you don’t need to spend the time, energy, or money to experiment.
 Our recommendations will help you find a trustworthy, high-performing web host.